aliciapaz/ruby_bot/README.md

 # Ruby Capstone Project
 ## Fritz The Librarian Bot

-> This is a Telegram Bot that recommends books of a chosen genre and sends random quotes according to the user's mood.
+> A Telegram Bot that recommends books of a chosen genre and sends random quotes according to the user's mood.

 ![screenshot](./Screenshot1.png)
 ![screenshot](./Screenshot2.png)